sylhare/sylhare.github.io/_posts/2022/2022-02-09-How-to-fix-npm-dependency-library-hell.md

 ## Some context

 NodeJS ecosystem is built on top of countless packages that sometimes feel all dependent on each other.
-Usually you start up a project with all up-to-date dependencies everything works well.
+Usually you start up a project with all up-to-date dependencies, everything works well.

 Then you get security alerts, vulnerability issues and all sorts of incentive making you update the packages whenever you get prompted to do so by some [dependabot][1] 🤖.
 Until a point where the newer version introduces a breaking change, or